Walgreens The Thread

 Can pneumococcal pneumonia be prevented?

-There are several vaccines available for prevention of this illness.
-The CDC has different recommendations for each vaccine, as well as eligibility criteria to receive them.
+There are several vaccines available for prevention of pneumococcal pneumonia.
+The CDC recommends different vaccines according to the patient’s eligibility criteria to receive them.

 • Pneumococcal polysaccharide vaccine (PPSV23, Pneumovax 23®): This vaccine is effective against 23 different types of the S. pneumonia bacteria.
 The CDC recommends this vaccine for: